Terry (film)

 Terry is a 2005 Canadian biographical television film produced by Shaftesbury Films for CTV.
 Directed by Don McBrearty and written by Dennis Foon, it dramatizes the Marathon of Hope, a cross-Canada run undertaken by the amputee athlete Terry Fox to raise funds for cancer research.
-Terry was in part conceived as a response to the 1983 film The Terry Fox Story, which had been criticized by Fox's family for inaccurately portraying his character as short tempered.
+Terry was in part conceived as a response to the 1983 film The Terry Fox Story, which had been criticized by Fox's family for inaccurately depicting him as short-tempered.

-Fox is portrayed by Shawn Ashmore, who is not an actual amputee himself unlike Eric Fryer who played Fox in the 1983 film.
-To authentically depict Fox's disability, the filmmakers used a real amputee as a double in some scenes and digitally superimposed a prosthesis over Ashmore's actual leg in other scenes.
+Fox is portrayed by Shawn Ashmore, who is not an actual amputee himself.
+To authentically depict Fox's disability, the filmmakers used a real amputee as a body double in some scenes and digitally overlaid a prosthesis onto Ashmore's actual leg in other scenes.